Bridget Masango: National Assembly

 On 6 October 2015, Masango entered the National Assembly.
 She became a member of the Portfolio Committee on Social Development on 15 October.
 In 2016, Masango questioned who paid for then-Minister of Social Development Bathabile Dlamini's R110,000 stay at The Oyster Box hotel.

 On 15 February 2017, she delivered her maiden speech at the annual State of the Nation Address debate.
 Masango was re-elected at the 2019 general election.
 In June 2020, Masango called on president Cyril Ramaphosa to remove Lindiwe Zulu as Minister of Social Development.

 In December 2020, Masango was re-appointed to her shadow cabinet role by the newly elected DA leader, John Steenhuisen.

+Masango was re-elected to the National Assembly in the 2024 general election.
+Thereafter, she was elected to chair the Portfolio Committee on Social Development.